vox-celeste/durandal/src/content/blog/waste-eaters/index.md

 The music and visual cues are minimalistic and effective.
 The limited palette evokes the blaring primary colours of hazard symbols while steering in a more autumnal direction, in keeping with its themes of decay and return to the earth.

 *Waste Eaters* scratched my itch for the melancholy and downbeat side of solarpunk.
-Maybe the real wish fulfillment fantasy was the idea that a radicals could see the day of their own obsolescence?.
+Maybe the real wish fulfillment fantasy was the idea that radicals could see the day of their own obsolescence?

 Pick up *[Waste Eaters](https://cmddx.itch.io/waste-eater)* at itch.io.